cdoublev/css/doc/parse/entry-points.md

           <a href="https://drafts.csswg.org/css-cascade-4/#fetch-an-import">
             CSS Cascade - fetch an <code>@import</code>
           </a>
-          <p>❌: it should use <a href="#parse-a-CSS-stylesheet">parse a CSS stylesheet</a> otherwise the rules will not be validated according to the context and production rules, and the rule's block contents will be left unparsed as a list of component values.</p>
+          <p>❌: it should use <a href="#parse-a-CSS-stylesheet">parse a CSS stylesheet</a> otherwise rules will not be validated according to the context, rule preludes will be not be validated according to the corresponding grammar, and rule block contents will be left unparsed as a list of component values.</p>
         </li>
       </ul>
     </td>